Best project management software for small businesses

 💡 What’s new

-Finally, in our July 2023 testing, we found Wrike has one of the best AI assistants on the market.
+In our latest round of testing, we found Wrike has one of the best AI assistants on the market.
 Teams can record voice notes to ask Wrike to carry out an action, such as creating or assigning tasks.
-It can even identify project risks based on historical data, to recommend what areas to prioritise.
+And all of these AI features are available on Wrike’s free plan, whereas Smartsheet and Clickup make you pay for that privilege.

 Wrike pricing

-• Wrike Free – $0
+• Wrike Free – free to use

-• Wrike Team – $9.80 per user, per month (billed annually)
+• Wrike Team – $9.80 (around £7.60) per user, per month when billed annually

-• Wrike Business – $24.80 per user, per month (billed annually)
+• Wrike Business – $24.80 (around £19.20) per user, per month when billed annually

-• Wrike Enterprise – bespoke
+• Wrike Enterprise – pricing not shared publicly

 Asana: best for remote teams working on complex projects – such as software developers